Indigenous relations with mayor Denis Coderre who, in 2017, announced the

 Aboriginal peoples refers to different Aboriginal groups such as the First Nations,

-the Inuit, and the Métis while Indigenous languages refer to the Iroquoian and the Algonquian and to their past and present culture and history.
+the Inuit, and the Métis while Indigenous languages refer to Iroquoian and Algonquian and to their past and present culture and history.

 Inuit (plural) refers to a specific aboriginal group of people who, for the most part, live in the far northern areas and who are not considered North American Indians under the Canadian law.
 Inuktitut is their aboriginal language.

-The issue of the Métis identity continues to be the topic of much debate and discussion since the rights of the Métis largely depend on identifying the Aboriginal peoples who are entitled to such rights and then on specifying what those rights are or should be.
+The issue of the Metis identity continues to be the topic of much debate and discussion.
+The rights of the Metis largely depend on identifying the indigenous relations and aboriginal peoples who are entitled to such rights and then on specifying what those rights are or should be.